adambard/learnxinyminutes-docs/csharp.html.markdown

             cadence = newValue;
         }

-        // virtual keyword indicates this method can be overridden public virtual void SetGear(int newValue)
+        // virtual keyword indicates this method can be overridden in a derived class public virtual void SetGear(int newValue)
         {
             gear = newValue;
         }

-        // Method parameters can have defaut values.
+        // Method parameters can have default values.
 In this case, methods can be called with these parameters omitted public void SpeedUp(int increment = 1)
         {
             _speed += increment;